Thousands of people have taken part in co-ordinated marches across Europe in protest against the controversial Anti-Counterfeiting Agreement (Acta)

 Virgin media is rolling out a unified suite of collaboration software to 5,000 employees to enable flexible working

 Government departments could soon have services delivered from offshore locations as part of the G-cloud initiative.

 The high street banks have failed to deliver the level of credit to SMEs that the pledged as part of Project Merlin.
-The banks were meant to hand out loans totaling £76bn last year but figures from the British Banking Association revealed that only £74.9bn had been lent.
-The main banks
+The banks were meant to hand out loans totalling £76bn last year but figures from the British Banking Association revealed that only £74.9bn had been lent.

 HP touts new management capabilities for the forthcoming Generation 8 of its ProLiant servers, but some users say they are already looking elsewhere.

 Load-balancing specialists Kemp are planning to use some of the proceeds of venture capital backing to increase its foothold and levels of channel support in the UK.